 Fay Weldon (1931– ) is a British author who has produced over thirty novels since her first appearance with The Fat Woman’s Joke (1967).
 Much of Weldon’s work circles around issues of feminism and women’s relationships with men.
 In a number of works, she has dabbled with science-fictional and fantastic elements.
 Following this tv mini-series adaptation of The Life and Loves of a She-Devil (1983), which came in four one-hour segments, Weldon’s body of novels gained a prominence and there were adaptations of various of her other works, including the genre likes of the tv mini-series’ Growing Rich (1992) about three women who make pacts with a mysterious Devil figure and The Cloning of Joanna May (1991) about a woman who discovers her ex-husband has cloned her three times over, as well as the Nicolas Roeg film Puffball (2007) about rural witchcraft and pregnancy.

 The Life and Loves of a She-Devil was considerably acclaimed when it came out, winning that year’s BAFTA for Best Dramatic Series and Julie T. Wallace being nominated for Best Actress.
 It was later remade in the US, effectively gutted of all its inflammatory feminism and turned into a clumsy comedy as She-Devil (1989) with Rosanne Barr as Ruth and Meryl Streep as Mary Fisher.
-Weldon has currently announced a book sequel to the original with The Death of a She-Devil (2017).
+Weldon later produced a sequel to the original book with The Death of a She-Devil (2017).

 All of Fay Weldon’s works concern themselves with the role of women in society, in particular those caught in repressive relationships and situations.
 The Life and Loves of a She-Devil is about a jilted housewife taking revenge on her husband and his mistress.
 Weldon has an axe to grind and is unapologetic, indeed quite gleeful about it.
 The dialogue she delivers is gloriously barbed and sardonic.
 Weldon launches into a full feminist manifesto, having Julie T. Wallace delivering incredibly proclamatory lines such as “Mary Fisher created a dream of love.
 But I let in reality.
 And love cannot survive reality”, “Love robs a woman of her identity, her self” and “We shall start an agency.
 We shall liberate women whose talents have been spent on men, children and domesticity.
 We shall liberate them from love.”
 You get the impression in all of this that Fay Weldon has a personal axe to grind – at the time she wrote the book, Weldon was on her second husband (and he left her a few years supposedly because his astrologer told him that their signs were incompatible).
 All of this is fairly radical stuff, not to mention that the mini-series also pushes a blasphemous envelope and has Julie T. Wallace seducing a Catholic priest (Tom Baker, no less than the fourth Doctor Who) and turning him into a lust-crazed maniac as part of her revenge plan.